twada/utf8ize-sourcemaps/README.md

 utf8ize-sourcemaps
 ================================

-utf8-ize your sourcemaps
+UTF8-ize your sourcemaps

 DESCRIPTION
 ---------------------------------------

-`utf8ize-sourcemaps` provides a function and a command both appends `charset=utf-8` to SourceMap comment.
+`utf8ize-sourcemaps` provides a function and a command, both appends `charset=utf-8` to SourceMap comment.

 MOTIVATION
 ---------------------------------------

-Sourcemaps have mojibake problem.
+Sourcemaps have mojibake problems.
 Unicode characters are broken in sourcemaps.

  * [a problem of '--debug' option](https://github.com/substack/node-browserify/issues/753)
  * [Unicode characters are broken in sourcemap.](https://github.com/substack/node-browserify/issues/893)